Table of Contents

 Laboratory Investigations in Patients Presenting with Seizures to the Emergency Department

 Laboratory tests have a small role in the diagnostic workup of a patient presenting with seizures.
 It is important to exclude hypoglycemia/hyperglycemia and electrolyte abnormalities as potential causes of seizures in any patient presenting with a new-onset seizure disorder.
-Up to 15% of those presenting with a new-onset seizure disorder have an abnormal result in their laboratory testing.
+Up to 15% of those presenting with a new-onset seizure disorder have abnormal results in their laboratory testing.
 Women presenting with seizures should receive a pregnancy test to exclude pre-eclampsia and eclampsia, both of which occur in pregnant women.

 Patients with new-onset persistent fever, severe headache, altered mental status examination, and new-onset seizures should receive a lumbar puncture to exclude meningoencephalitis.